Build Frontend

 * **Move**: Drag the element to a new position on the canvas.

-* **Resize or rotate**: Use the grab markers on the corners and edges to change the element dimensions or orientation.
+* **Resize or rotate**: Use the grab markers on the corners and edges to change the element's dimensions or orientation.

-* **Align with snaplines**: The UI builder provides snaplines that appear automatically to help you align widgets and other UI elements with each other.
+* **Align with snaplines**: Snaplines appear automatically to help you align Widgets and other UI elements with each other.

 * **Pixel-perfect positioning**: For precise placement, hold the Shift key while moving an element.
 This temporarily disables the snaplines.